koen-vg/stressful-weather/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# A new method for identifying weather-induced power system stress using shadow prices
+# Using power system modelling outputs to identify weather-induced extreme events in highly renewable systems

-This repository contains the code necessary to reproduce the results of the paper "[A new method for identifying weather-induced power system stress using shadow prices](https://arxiv.org/abs/2307.13520)".
+This repository contains the code necessary to reproduce the results of the paper "[Using power system modelling outputs to identify weather-induced extreme events in highly renewable systems](https://doi.org/10.1088/1748-9326/ad374a)".
 Additional data accompanying the paper can be found at [DOI:10.5281/zenodo.8328689](https://doi.org/10.5281/zenodo.8328689).

 ![Difficult power system event example](./images/event_example.svg)